koda86/floa/README.md

 Disclaimer: None of these methods were invented by us ... we just implemented the algorithms.

-### Citation
-If you make use of any of the code or datasets, please cite the paper and/or this repository.

 ### Documentation
 For a detailled description of the script please see the documentation (floa_doc.md) in /floa/man.